spikyoO/python_training/README.md

 # python_training
-## Repository for a basic testing framework
+## Repository for a basic automated testing framework